pfelwor/linux_workstation_configs/README.md

 # linux_workstation_configs
-mostly used configs for linux-workstation
+mostly used configs for my linux-workstation used for development in a cloud-infrastructure-environment

 ## Files are located in your homedir or relatively put to this